When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Will the time and money spent using this site pay off for an average person based on the opinions and experience of our editors.

 As you can see, Spdate.com lacked in literally every aspect of a website.
 Pure garbage from the moment I signed in and it didn’t get any better from there.
+It doesn’t help that we compared it to AFF, but that’s what you gotta do to give a real perspective.

 If there’s one thing that might draw you to this site, it might be the fact that it’s free to use.
 That’s great and all, but in this case, it’s a matter of “you get what you paid for.”
 You can explore the site for days on end and chat with hundreds of “women.”
 But what you’ll soon find is that none of them are real people.
 They don’t even respond like humans.